 The information that enters our senses is incomplete, noisy and to varying degrees ambiguous.
 Our perceptual system needs to disambiguate and interpret this restricted information in order to construct plausible conscious percepts.
 Ambiguous figures, like the well-known Necker cube, are paradigmatic in this context.
 During prolonged observation of such an ambiguous figure our perception becomes unstable and alternates spontaneously between two or more about equally probable interpretations.
-In this workshop five experts coming from different disciplines (physics, engineering, biology, medicine, physics, cognitive science) and working with different methodological approaches (psychophysics, modeling, EEG and fMRI) will provide different viewpoints (first person perspective, predictive coding approaches, quantum inspired models) on the phenomenon of multistable perception.
+In this workshop five experts coming from different disciplines (physics, engineering, biology, medicine, cognitive science) and working with different methodological approaches (psychophysics, modeling, EEG and fMRI) will provide different viewpoints (first person perspective, predictive coding approaches, quantum inspired models) on the phenomenon of multistable perception.
 We will focus on how our perceptual system constructs a stable and reliable conscious endogenous world out of a priori low-quality exogenous sensory information.

 Institute of Physics

 University of Freiburg, Germany

 Alanus University of Arts and Social Sciences, Mannheim, Germany